 15. Rotating Images

-Staying on the subject of things that can go wrong and affect your images, a crooked or poorly rotated photo is a common issue to have.
-In Lightroom, though, you can rotate images to gain a final product that matches your style and is pleasing to the eye.
+Staying on the subject of things that can go wrong and affect your images, a crooked or poorly rotated photo is a common issue but when you learn how to edit wedding photos in Lightroom, you can take care of that problem too.
+Using this photo editing software, you can actually rotate images to gain a final product that matches your style and is pleasing to the eye.